nickbrandt/GitLab/doc/update/index.md

 This section is only applicable if you have enabled the [Elasticsearch integration](../integration/elasticsearch.md).

-Certain major releases may require [Elasticsearch migrations](../integration/elasticsearch.md#background-migrations) to be finished.
-The pending migrations can be found by running the following command:
+Certain major releases might require [Elasticsearch migrations](../integration/elasticsearch.md#background-migrations) to be finished.
+You can find pending migrations by running the following command:

 **For Omnibus installations**